erickim713/DesignProject/dp7/README.md

 	* Were you able to find out ...
 		* What you wanted to find? (or was told to find?)
 		* Amount of money you need to collect?
-		* Who you were with?
-		* Who you talked or hung out with?
 		* Where you were?
 		* Where you lost your stuff?
 		* Were you able to use the application smoothly?